Outdoor areas of the library are open. New services coming soon.

 It is normal to feel stressed and uncertain during a disaster.
 If you’d like to talk to someone, you can call the Disaster Distress Hotline at 1-800-985-5990 or text TalkWithUs to 66746.
 If you are deaf or hard of hearing, you can use your relay service to call 1-800-985-5990.
 If you are in a good place, consider volunteering for a mental health hotline.

 The Florida Department of Health has set up a 24 hour COVID19 hotline: 1-866-779-6121 .

 You can report price gouging to the state Attorney General at: 1-866-966-7226.
 Actions like reselling cleaning items at a profit are illegal.

 Do not let people take advantage of your vulnerability during disasters.
 There are laws protecting you from eviction, scams, abuse, price gouging, and mistreatment.
 You still have legal and constitutional rights.
 If you are a senior, you can call the Senior Legal Helpline 1-888-895-7873 for legal guidance.
 No matter your age, you can go to https://floridalawhelp.org/ to get legal guidance.

 If you are a Jefferson County resident and need a connection to other kinds of assistance, please reach out to the library 850-342-0205.
-We are also available on Skype (850-273-6044) if you would like to schedule a video chat.
-The library cannot give you medical advice, and does not have information about the availability of tests, treatments or protective equipment, but can help connect you to the local government and other high quality resources.
-We can provide you with reliable scientific information about COVID19 as well as the latest emergency guidance.
+We can help connect you to the local government and other high quality resources.
+We can also provide you with reliable scientific information about COVID19 as well as the latest emergency guidance.